 OFE segment operating income was \$4 million in the first quarter of 2021 compared to segment operating loss of \$8 million in the first quarter of 2020.
-The increase in income was driven by higher volume in subsea production systems and the flexible pipe business, along with increased cost productivity, partially offset by softness in services activity and the subsea drilling systems business.
+The increase in income was driven by higher volume in subsea production oo Monthe Ended March 21 systems and the flexible pipe business, along with increased cost productivity, partially offset by softness in services activity and the subsea drilling systems business.